Experienced Tax Attorneys

 In many cases, the best option for remedying an FBAR or FATCA compliance failure will be to make what is known as a “voluntary disclosure”.
 The IRS currently maintains two distinct voluntary disclosure programs: (i) the Streamlined Filing Compliance Procedures for non-willful violations, and (ii) the Voluntary Disclosure Practice (VDP) for willful violations.
 Each program has different eligibility criteria and potential implications, and deciding which type of voluntary disclosure to make—or to make a late FBAR filing as recommended by the IRS—requires the insights and advice of an experienced international tax lawyer.

-Speak with Maryland International Tax Lawyer Kevin E. Thorn
+Speak with US International Tax Advisors

 Back to the top